-I'd never heard of balsamic pickled eggs until a few months ago when one turned up in a club sandwich I'd ordered at an Irish pub.
+This is my usual pickled egg recipe, which still feels weird to say since I'd never heard of balsamic pickled eggs for most of my life.
+My introduction to them was in a club sandwich from an Irish pub.
 The brown tinted egg was sliced and nestled within the bacon and turkey.
 It had a sweet, balsamic flavor and the texture was firmer than that of an ordinary pickled egg.

 Balsamic Pickled Eggs Recipes